mccreath/isitup-for-slack/docs/TUTORIAL.md

 }
 ```

-That's easy to read and easy to pass around the Internet, which is great.
-It's why JSON exists.
-But it's easier and more efficient to get the work with an array than with a string.
-Luckily, PHP has tools to convert JSON data to a PHP array.
-We'll pass the string to the built-in PHP function `json_decode()`.
-This will turn a JSON string into either an object or an array, if you set the second parameter to `TRUE`.
-Arrays are a little easier to work with, so we'll use that option.
-Notice that we're putting the decoded array into a variable.
+That’s easy to read and easy to pass around the Internet, which is great.
+It’s why JSON exists.
+However, it’s easier and more efficient to work with an array than with a string so it’s a good thing that PHP has tools to convert JSON data to a PHP array.
+We’ll pass the string to the built-in PHP function `json_decode()`.
+By default this function will turn a JSON string into an object, but you can optionally turn it into an array by setting the second parameter to `TRUE`.
+Arrays are a little easier to work with than objects, so we’ll use that option.
+Notice that we’re putting the decoded array into its own variable.

 ```php
 $response_array = json_decode($ch_response, TRUE);
 ```

-For comparison, an array is represented like this:
+For comparison to the JSON string, a PHP array is represented like this:

 ```php
 array(